-2. If the goods is defective, then the purchaser is entitled to remedy in the form of rectification of the defect or delivery of a new non-defective item, as he so chooses.
-In the event of fault rectification we are obliged to bear all expenses relating to the repair, specifically shipment, route, labour, and material costs, provided these are not increased by the goods having been taken to a place other than the place of execution.
+2. If the goods are defective, then the purchaser is entitled to remedy in the form of rectification of the defect or delivery of a new non-defective item, as he so chooses.
+In the event of fault rectification, we are obliged to bear all expenses relating to the repair, specifically shipment, route, labor, and material costs, provided these are not increased by the goods having been taken to a place other than the place of execution.

 3. If attempts to remedy the matter should fail, then the purchaser is entitled to demand withdrawal or a reduction, as he so chooses.

 4. We are legally liable inasmuch as the purchaser can demonstrate claims for damages based on premeditation or gross negligence on our part, including premeditation or gross negligence on the part of our representatives or vicarious agents.
 If no premeditated breach of contract can be proven against us, our liability for damages is limited to such as might be foreseen and would typically occur.